noamross/jekyll-site/davis-r-users-group.md

 ### D-RUG Tutorials from our meetings

-Sometimes D-RUG members put together useful resources and tutorials.
-Here are a few.
-More can be found under the [D-RUG tag on my blog](http://www.noamross.net/tags.html#D-RUG-ref)
+Sometimes D-RUG members put together useful resources and tutorials for our meetings which we post on the blog under the "D-RUG" tag:

 -   [How to format plots for publication using ggplot2 (with some help from Inkscape)](/blog/2013/11/20/formatting-plots-for-pubs.html)
 -   [Dave Harris on Maximum Likelihood Estimation](/blog/2013/6/17/harrisbbmle.html)